c2lang/documentation/documentation/docs/language/modules.md

 Symbols of both `networking` and `filesystem` can be used without prefix.
 If a symbol can be resolved unambiguously (for the current module and set of imports), the module prefix is optional.
-So if both `networking` and `filesystem` have a function called `open()`, it will still have to be prefixed, since C2 allows no ambiguous symbol use.
+So if both `networking` and `filesystem` have a function called `open()`, it will still have to be prefixed, since C2 does not allow usage of ambiguous symbols.

-The result of __modules__ and the __import .. (as ..) (local)__, is that there is no
+The result of __modules__ and the __import .. (as ..) (local)__ is that there is no
 need to constantly prefix the __definition__ part of the code anymore.
-In C it is common for a library to prefix all symbols, to avoid name-clashes, for example:
+In C it is common for a library to prefix all symbols to avoid name clashes, for example:

 `networking.h`
 ```c